lucasrumney94/throw/README.md

 # throw

 A few VR scenes that involve throwing various objects.
-Currently In Development!
+Read more about it on Medium!

 # Installation

-TBD!
+Go to my itch page, download, extract, and run the throw executable.

 # Instructions

 ## Scene 1: Trash

 In this scene, you can throw a paper cup into a waste bin.

 | Action             | Control      |
 |--------------------|--------------|